cassiozen/useStateMachine/README.md

 });
 ```

-The effect function receives two params: the `send` method (So you can trigger transitions from whithin an effect) and and updater function, to update the context (more on context below).
+The effect function receives two params: the `send` method (So you can trigger transitions from within an effect) and and updater function, to update the context (more on context below).

 In this example, the state machine will always send the "RETRY" event when entering the error state: